 Duluth is known for being both a tourist city and a port city, but the Zenith city also had a hand on bringing 10 amazing things to America.

-Jeno Palucci has done a lot for this city, but he also helped bring pizza rolls into this rolled.
+Jeno Palucci has done a lot for this city, but he also helped bring pizza rolls into this world.
 An easy made frozen bite sized snack that has all your favorite pizza ingredients.
-Pizza rolls are a pretty big deal and was even featured in a pretty funny SNL skit last year.
+Pizza rolls are a pretty big deal and was even featured in a pretty funny SNL skit a few years ago.

 Definitely can't leave Grammy and Academy Award winning artist Bob Dylan off this list.
 Sure he's not a huge fan of Duluth, but Duluthians will be forever be grateful for his music and legacy.
 He's even won a Golden Globe and a Nobel Prize in literature.

 This delicious dessert consists of a slice of pie topped with a scoop of ice cream.
 It was created in 1885 by Duluthian John Gieriet.